UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 However, additional points from other items on rubric may be "at risk" if the practices below are not followed---deductions are at the discretion of the grader.

--   Making a post to the Gauchospace forum for this assignment (see Step 0).
 -   Naming your files lab06Funcs.py, lab06Tests.py, lab06WebWriter.py
 -   Putting a comment on the first two lines of each file according to the instructions given (with both pair partners names, if applicable.)